You probably have a personal Pinterest account.

 I have a personal Pinterest account and decided to open a business account as I don’t blog about the things I used to pin onto my personal account.

 Keep in mind that while on your personal account you pin whatever you like, on your Pinterest Business account it’s important to be strategic about what you are pinning.

-You wanna make sure that you only pin things about the topics you are blogging about = that are relevant to your business and your audience would be interested in it.
+Make sure that you only pin things about the topics you are blogging about = that are relevant to your business and your audience is interested in it.